smithcol11/playrust_creative_server/README.md

 ## Connecting to Server

-Open Rust, and hit `F1` to open the console.
+Open Rust, and press `F1` to open the console.
 Here we will type `connect localhost:28015`
 This will connect us to our locally hosted server on port 28015. `connect` should resolve to `client.connect`.

 ![connect example](./screenshots/client_connect.png)